 One of the appealing aspects of room and home sharing services is that they are viewed as a more immersive option when it comes to local experiences.
 One of the growing hospitality trends 2020 will see is hotels better embracing the aspects of their local community.
 Guests have a desire to note differences in the hotels they stay at in differing cities, while maintaining the comfort the brand provides.
 Hotels can do this through artwork and décor, both in common areas and rooms.
 It can also be accomplished by posting a local “Calendar of Events” in elevators, coffee areas, and business centers.
 Professionals and guests alike will see hotels maintain their branding while better embracing the uniqueness of each individual location.

 Virtual tours are more expected than ever.
 They are also more affordable to produce.
 There's a major difference between reading you have a state-of-the-art fitness center as opposed to showing attractive, young people using it.
 Friends gathered around an outdoor fire pit demonstrates so much more than a static image.
 Video spanning a city's skyline is much more valuable than simply stating you have city views.
 2020 hospitality trends will include making more use of virtual tours and promoting the social aspects and “wow factors” a hotel wants to communicate.

 Hospitality is an ever-changing, challenging and interesting career.
-If you are considering an undergraduate or graduate degree in hospitality, Johnson & Wales University College of Online Education offers a wide array of hospitality degree programs.
+If you are considering an undergraduate or graduate degree in hospitality, Johnson & Wales University offers a wide array of hospitality degree programs.
 Whether you are interested in casino management, event planning or another aspect of hospitality, discover your options today.
 Complete the “Request Info” form on this page, call 855-JWU-1881, or email [email protected] to learn more.